 “Applicable Law” means any federal, state or local laws (including common law and criminal law), codes, statutes, directives, ordinances, by-laws, regulations, rules, judgments, consent orders and agreements with Governmental Authorities, proclamations or delegated or subordinated legislation of any Governmental Authority that are applicable to this Agreement, the Parties hereto or the Project.

-“Capital Expenditures” means, with respect to the Project for any period, the aggregate of all direct and indirect expenditures (including capitalized interest) of the Project during such period which are required to be included in property, plant or equipment, goodwill, rights of way and other long-term intangible assets, or a similar tangible or intangible property account, including additions to equipment and leasehold improvements, on a consolidated balance sheet of the Project prepared in accordance with GAAP.

 “Chairman” has the meaning set forth in Section 15.1(b).

 “Closed Transaction” means a Long Term Commodity Transaction, Mid Term Commodity Transaction, Short Term Commodity Transaction or financial transaction for Risk Management Services, where Fuel has been purchased to the extent that such transaction is offset by a corresponding Long Term Commodity Transaction, Mid Term Commodity Transaction, Short Term Commodity Transaction or financial transaction for Risk Management Services, where Power has been sold having equivalent quantities (as adjusted for heat rate) and equivalent pricing terms (fixed-price transactions can only be matched with fixed-price transactions and floating-price transactions can only be matched with floating-price transactions).